About a belle

 - MySQL Core, MySQL Professional

 Here is my shameless plug.
 If you need any SQL Server help, don’t hesitate to ask.
 Call me, email me, post a comment in my blog.
 Don’t worry, I don’t bite.
-Contact details at the Black Ninja Software Contact Page.
+Contact details at the QueryWorks Contact Page (or you can send me an email at donabel dot santos at queryworks dot ca.

 What is this blog for?